Lead Aprons

 Inspect your lead aprons:

-1. What should be the inspection method be?
-Visual (looking at the apron), X-Ray/ fluoroscopy or tactile (feeling the apron for holes).
-We believe that X-Ray / fluoroscopy is the best method because you can see issues like lead rot (Figure 2) and vampire marks (Figures 1 & 3) that can cannot be found by the visual or the tactile method.
+1. What should the inspection method be?
+Visual (looking at the apron), X-ray/fluoroscopy or tactile (feeling the apron for holes)?
+We believe that X-ray/fluoroscopy is the best method because you can see issues like lead rot (Figure 2) and vampire marks (Figures 1 & 3) that can cannot be found by the visual or the tactile method.

 2. If X-Ray is used what kVp should be used?